awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

      For *group\-name*, specify the IAM group whose members assign tasks to maintenance windows\.
 For *policy\-name*, specify the name you want to use to identify the policy, such as **my\-iam\-passrole\-policy**\.
 For *path\-to\-document*, specify the path to the file you saved in step 1\.
 For example: `file://C:\Temp\mw-passrole-policy.json`
 **Note**
 To grant access for members of a group to register tasks for maintenance windows using the AWS Systems Manager console, you must also assign the `AmazonSSMFullAccess` policy to your group\.
-Run the following command to assign this policy to your group:
+Run the following command to assign this policy to your group\.

      ```
      aws iam attach-group-policy \